primaza/primazactl/README.md

   -f CONFIG, --config CONFIG
                         primaza config file.
 Takes precedence over --version -v VERSION, --version VERSION
-                        Version of primaza to use.
+                        Version of primaza to use, default: latest.
 Ignored if --config is set.
   -c CONTEXT, --context CONTEXT
-                        name of cluster, as it appears in kubeconfig, on which to install primaza or worker, default: current kubeconfig context
+                        name of cluster, as it appears in kubeconfig, on which to create the tenant, default: current kubeconfig context
   -k KUBECONFIG, --kubeconfig KUBECONFIG
-                        path to kubeconfig file, default: KUBECONFIG environment variable if set, otherwise <USER-HOME>.kube/config
+                        path to kubeconfig file, default: KUBECONFIG environment variable if set, otherwise /Users/martinmulholland/.kube/config
-  -n NAMESPACE, --namespace NAMESPACE
-                        namespace to use for install.
-Default: primaza-system

 ```
-### Main install options
+### Create tenant options
  - `--config CONFIG`:
     - CONFIG: the manifest file for installing primaza main
     - To generate a suitable manifest file: